8 Ways To Make Memories in Mammoth!

 Making memories can be one of the most extraordinary things a person can do.
 It usually does not involve material items; no hand held gifts, or any fancy cars or clothing.
 It can however, bring unbelievable happiness and be extremely humbling.
-Actually, this might be exactly how I would describe my first time weekend road trip to Mammoth Lakes, California.
+This describes my first time visit to Mammoth.
 Amazing and more!
+Here are some of the 8 ways to make memories in Mammoth.

-Hence, the mountains were calling..(-John Muir) and then we go.
+Hence, the mountains are calling..(-John Muir) and then we go.
 A friend of ours had already planned her weekend road trip to Mammoth and she asked if we wanted to join her; and we said of course, we are all in!
 So we packed our bags and prepped the car and planned to maximize our weekend filled with incredible hikes, mountain vistas, and relaxing kayaking.
-Check out these great ways to make your own memories of which you may want to add to your own

 Mammoth Mountain itinerary.